LunNova/Blog/content/articles/stable-diffusion-ema-on-cpu/index.md

 # What is an Exponential Moving Average anyway?

 An EMA is a moving average which can be calculated only by knowing the last EMA value, and the current value.
-The EMA doesn't require retaining all the data points over a sliding window
+The EMA doesn't require retaining the last N data points, making it quite memory efficient.

 ```py
 def next_ema(val: float, last_ema: float, decay: float) -> float:
     return last_ema * decay + val * (1-decay)
 ```

+You've probably seen this before, even if you didn't know the name.
+It's a simple idea and has been independently reinvented many times!
+I can remember using this sort of average [as far back as 2013](https://github.com/MinimallyCorrect/TickThreading/blob/8a80f377eb0e8575f079b698cdb168b9e746d491/src/common/me/nallar/patched/PatchMinecraftServer.java#L213).

 # How do you implement an EMA for a machine learning model?

-It's actually very similar, except rather than single floats as inputs you input a matrix and calculate the result for each entry in the matrix.
+It's very similar, except rather than single floats as inputs you input a matrix and calculate the result for each entry in the matrix.

 # EMA in Stable Diffusion